Country of origin

 also employs a high level of synthetic and advanced alloy

-components.
-The AUG is fully ambidextrous.
+assault rifle is fully ambidextrous.
 There are two symmetrical

 ejection ports, one of which is always covered.
 Enlarged triggerguard of this assault rifle allows to fire wearing winter